-Many of you might scratch your heads trying to answer this.
+Many of you might scratch your heads as you try to answer this.
 The truth is both professions share more of the same skills than you might think.
 How would I know?
-I am what some would consider a hybrid of the two: a graphic designer and an author.
-This being said, I know that had it not been for my background in design, I would have never stepped on to my new path as an author.
+I am what some would consider a hybrid of the two: a graphic designer and newborn author, which would not have come to pass had it not been for my background in design.

 As a graphic designer, your task is to take an idea from concept to creation.
 Designers must bring forth life through visual elements in order to connect with the target market and tell its desired story.
 As a writer, your task is also to take an idea and bring it to life through words.
 Having a background in graphic design helped me to visualize the story in my head so that I could find the right words needed to describe tricky scenes.
 Once I had created the visual, the words were then able to flow and take shape.

 2. Graphic designers and writers are problem solvers.